Askham Bog: Ecology and habitats

 Askham Bog is regarded as one of the most ecologically diverse sites in Northern England; especially regarding plants, invertebrates and birds.
 The ecological diversity is due to a wide range of habitats ranging from fen-meadow with base-rich soils on the periphery to carr woodland and raised bog with acid soil in the centre, interspersed with dykes and stands of open water.
-The large habitat diversity may be partly explained by the many successional stages present which generally become more advanced towards the centre, in turn related to spatial differences in topography and soil pH.
-Askham Bog is one of the few northern examples in England to show such an array of habitat transitions.
+This large diversity of habitats may be partly explained by the many successional stages present which generally become more advanced towards the centre.
+This in turn related to spatial differences in topography and soil pH.
+Askham Bog is one of the few sites in northern England to show such an array of habitat transitions.

 Although the raised bog originally largely replaced the original fen, medieval peat cutting brought the vegetation back under the influence of base-rich groundwater.
-This extensive peat cutting, in turn, led to a return to fen conditions around some of the previously acid soils.
+This extensive peat cutting, in turn, led to fen conditions returning around some of the previously acid soils.

 Askham Bog is a heavily wooded area, with birch being widespread throughout.
 Willow also grows extensively throughout.
 Alder and grey sallow are locally dominant on the fen margins, while oak is dominant in the acid centre.
 Other tree species growing alongside oak in the acid centre include hazel, alder buckthorn and rowan.
 Birch has declined in favour of oak, alder and ash, especially where much of the wood in the north central part has been clear-felled.
 The reduction in canopy cover in the centre of the bog appears to have had a negative effect on peat growth here, probably through reduced shading and hence increased desiccation of the peat and easier influx of atmospheric pollutants.
 In recent decades, sulphur deposition on the bog has increased due to polluted air moving downwind from a large industrial area with coal-fired power stations.